Ciremun/freedom/README.md

 ## Usage

-run osu!, then run your favorite injector, you may use the supplied one (freedom.exe).
+run osu!, then run your favorite injector, you may use the supplied one (freedom_injector.exe).
 mod ui should appear in top left corner of the osu! window, see [controls](#controls).

 ### Controls